zombieApoc/Microblog/README.md

 # Microblog

+Let's talk twitter-esque Microblogs!

+But first, enjoy this kitten about to do battle with Chuck Norris.

+![ninjakitten]

+Now for our assignment..

 ## Description

 Make a web application that allows you write short messages.
 When you click "Submit", it will refresh and show a list of messages you wrote.